The Pingry School Libraries

 We live in an information rich age where technology and the Internet have radically altered the mission of the modern day library.
 Library collections address the curricular needs and broader interests of Pingry students, developing in them the critical skills necessary for success at Pingry and beyond.
 Whether we are dealing with traditional print publications, Internet research tools and resources, social media, or audio-visual media, the library is a critical player in bringing to Pingry students understandings of the roles all information resources play in their learning experiences.
 The Pingry libraries support an information rich experience for Pingry students who use these resources to create new learning and meaning.

-At the Upper School, information literacy skills-the ability to locate, evaluate and use information critically-are integrated across the curriculum and are taught in collaboration with research assignments in the various disciplines.
-In the Middle School, a dedicated information literacy course in the sixth grade introduces students to essential research skills.
+Information literacy skills-the ability to locate, evaluate and use information critically-are integrated across the curriculum and are taught in collaboration with research assignments in the various disciplines.
 In Middle and Upper Schools, teachers and librarians work together to develop meaningful library research experiences for the students through classroom visits, research presentations, bibliographic instruction and independent student follow-up.

 Our namesake, Charles Bertram Newton, served as headmaster of The Pingry School from 1920 to 1936.
 A pioneer of country day school education, we are indebted to Mr. Newton for carrying forward the ideals of Dr. Pingry and bringing to our school the values of scholarship and character that hallmark a Pingry education.